-Proper water damage mitigation and clean up is essential to save your home or business after flooding, ice dams, or burst pipes.
-In each of these cases the damage can be extensive and can include damaged drywall, insulation, wet hardwood floors, wet ceilings, wet carpets, etc. It is critical to act quickly when water damage situations arise to preserve and protect your property from mold and other secondary damage.
-In fact your insurance policy requires you as the property owner to act quickly to mitigate the loss.
+Proper water damage mitigation and clean-up are essential to save your home or business after flooding, ice dams, or burst pipes.
+In each of these cases, the damage can be extensive and can include damaged drywall, insulation, wet hardwood floors, wet ceilings, wet carpets, etc. It is critical to act quickly when water damage situations arise to preserve and protect your property from mold and other secondary damage.
+In fact, your insurance policy requires you as the property owner to act quickly to mitigate the loss.

 Let’s explore some of the most common water damage situations we run into and discuss the differences in procedures: